leoncoolmoon/ESP32-Cam-tank/README.md

 # ESP32-Cam-tank
-a fpv vehicle powered by esp32 cam.</br>
+A FPV vehicle powered by esp32 cam.</br>
 This project use a esp32-cam chip to make a common toy into a fpv rc toy.</br>
 It can record videos.
 It also has telmetry to monitoring the battery voltage and wifi signal strength. </br>
 </br>
-The control UI can be adopted for both pc and mobile, touch, mouse and keyboard.
+The control UI can be adopted for both pc and mobile, touch screen, mouse and keyboard.
 It can even be placed into the 3d goggle when using the mobile</br>
 The LED brightness can be adjusted</br>
-It still got spare pins for further development.</br>
+It still got spare pins GPIO01,03,12 + I2C  for further development.</br>
 Welcome to modify/upgrade and share.
 Have fun !</br>

 # material list: